Vimtoooo/AI_Image_Generator/README.md

 - `workflow_mgr.py`: Logic for reading, traversing, and modifying the JSON workflow files.
 - `/workflows`: Storage for your exported ComfyUI API templates.

+Other notable files and folders:

+- `apps/src/comfy_generator/file_system.py` — handles project-relative paths and creates the `assets/generated_images` folder automatically; some setter validations and exception handling are implemented and unit tests are currently not included in the repo.
+- `apps/src/comfy_generator/exceptions.py` — custom exception classes used by the generator utilities.
+- `assets/generated_images/` — target directory for generated images (created automatically by the file system helper when the code runs).
+- `prompts/` and `scripts/` — contain prompt templates and timestamped script fragments referenced by the generator.

+Testing and CI:

+- There are no automated tests or CI configuration included yet.
+Adding `pytest` tests for error paths (file not found, invalid platform, setters) is recommended.

 ### Current Tasks:

 1. `file_system.py`:
     - [x] **Path Management**: Define where everything lives in the working directory, especially making it dynamical to locate the project's root folder and the `Assets` folder.
 Avoid hardcoding strings for defining paths, and use the built-in `pathlib` module and utilize the `__file__` variable to anchor paths relatively.
     - [x] **Workflow Loading**: Read the ComfyUI Canvas configuration, by creating a function that opens the `workflow_api.json` file, parses its contents, and returns it as a native Python dictionary so other scripts can modify it later.
 Use proper file-handling blocks like `with open(...)` to ensure files close automatically, and consider how to catch errors if the file is missing or corrupted.
-    - [ ] **Asset Preparation**: Prepare a landing pad for the generated images, making another function that verifies if the `Assets` directory exists.
+    - [x] **Asset Preparation**: Prepare a landing pad for the generated images, making another function that verifies if the `Assets` directory exists.
 If it does not exist yet, create it automatically on the fly.
 Use `pathlib` for creating these directories safely without throwing an error if the directory already exists.

 ## 📈 Future Roadmap